Home

 If you look at the contour drawings and gesture drawings you'll understand the importance of capturing your pencil lines quickly.

 This is a drawing of Mr. David Parsons.
-He is an intelligent man with a fascinating history.
+He was an intelligent man with a fascinating history.
 Mr. Parsons was pleased with his drawing, since it captured him so accurately.

 One of the benefits of drawing people from life is that you get to know some interesting people in a remarkably short period of time.
 I'm not sure, but this very well might help me subconsciously to capture their character.